LifeScopeLabs/lifescopelabs.github.io/md/lifescope-index.md

 # How does it work?

-The core of LIFESCOPE is an automated set of tools to collect personal data (via [API ETL Scripts](https://lifescopelabs.github.io/etl.html), [Browser Plugin](https://lifescopelabs.github.io/browser-extension.html), [App](https://lifescopelabs.github.io/app.html) repositories) and organize everything a standard way.
+The core of LIFESCOPE is an automated set of tools to collect personal data (via [API ETL Scripts](https://lifescopelabs.github.io/etl.html), [Browser Plugin](https://lifescopelabs.github.io/browser-extension.html), [App](https://lifescopelabs.github.io/app.html) repositories) and organize everything a standard format (lifescope schema).
 All of the collected data is organized into a [database](https://lifescopelabs.github.io/database.html) and presented with the [API](https://lifescopelabs.github.io/api.html).

 The LIFESCOPE platform is designed to be completely pluggable.
 Easily add data sources, change data organization, change database technologies, and create apps on the API.